Theobald Dillon, 1st Viscount Dillon

 Theobald Dillon, 1st Viscount Dillon (died 1624), was an Irish military commander and adventurer.
 He held extensive lands in eastern Connacht and north-western Leinster, some acquired by sharp practices.
-He was a loyal supporter of Elizabeth I of England in her Irish wars.
+He was a loyal supporter of Queen Elizabeth I of England in her Irish wars.

 Birth and origins

 Theobald was probably born at Ballynakill, the habitual home of his father and grandfather.
 He was the third son of Thomas Dillon and his wife Margery Dillon of Kilmore, also called Mary.
 His father was the eldest son of his grandfather James Dillon, nicknamed the Prior, because he took care of several monastic properties at the dissolution of the monasteries.
 His father's side of the family descended from Lord Dillon of Drumraney, County Westmeath.
 Theobald's mother was a daughter of Christopher Dillon of Kilmore.
 His father's family like his mother's family were branches of the same widespread Old English family that descends from Sir Henry Dillon who came to Ireland with Prince John in 1185.